Getting started with SQL Server database diagrams

 A confirmation dialog will appear to confirm the delete operation for the relationship.
 To delete multiple relations at one time you may select multiple and use either the Database Diagrams menu or right click on any of the selected relationships to perform the delete operation.

 A little formatting in SSMS database diagrams editor

-As more tables will be added, these may not be arranged for easy viewing.
+As more tables are added, these may not be arranged for easy viewing.
 To change the arrangement of the diagrams you can right click in the database diagram editor or use the Database Diagrams menu of SSMS as shown below.

 1. Add text to diagrams

 To make the diagrams more readable you can add text.
 To add text in your diagram, right click anywhere in the diagram and choose "New Text Annotation".
 A text box will appear, you can write text and to format the text, right click inside the text box and select the formatting options.

 2. Select all objects in diagram editor